dustinpfister/blog_posts/_posts/js-array-find-index.md

 layout: post
 categories: js
 id: 915
-updated: 2021-07-21 12:02:07
+updated: 2021-07-21 12:03:20
-version: 1.0
+version: 1.1
 ---

-When it comes to finding the index value of one element in an array in javaScript there is the array find index method that will work okay for this sort of thing.
+When it comes to finding the index value of one element in an [array in javaScript](/2018/12/10/js-array/) there is the [array find index method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex) that will work okay for this sort of thing.

 <!-- more -->